When Will the Baby Formula Shortage End?

 By that time, imported formula should also be available in US stores.
 (Abbott is also flying formula in from its plant in Ireland.)

-On May 19, the White House announced the first transport will bring to bring Nestle formula from Switzerland to Indiana, where it will then be distributed to areas nationwide with the worst shortages.
-According to White House, the effort will bring "up to 1.5 million 8-ounce bottles of three formulas -- Alfamino Infant, Alfamino Junior, and Gerber Good Start Extensive HA -- all of which are hypoallergenic formulas for children with cow's milk protein allergy."
+On May 23, the first transported batch of Nestle formula arrived in Indiana from Switzerland; it will now be distributed to areas nationwide with the worst shortages.
+According to the White House, the effort will bring "up to 1.5 million 8-ounce bottles of three formulas -- Alfamino Infant, Alfamino Junior and Gerber Good Start Extensive HA -- all of which are hypoallergenic formulas for children with cow's milk protein allergy."

-A senior White House official told CBS News that the Switzerland transport could begin "within days."

 What is being done to prevent future shortages?